dianakither/project/README.md

     - A Docker Image file to start a docker container in which to run the application
     - A Docker code file to push the container to the Docker Hub

-The work flow for the project is outlined in API Project.rtf
+The work flow for the project is outlined in the file API Project Code.rtf